awsdocs/amazon-connect-admin-guide/doc_source/monitoring-cloudwatch.md

 + **InstanceId**: The ID of your instance
 + **MetricGroup**: **Queue**
 + **QueueName**: The name of your queue

+**TasksBreachingConcurrencyQuota**
+The total number of tasks that exceeded the concurrent tasks quota for the instance\.
+For the total number of tasks that breach the quota, take a look at the Sum statistic\.
+For example, assume your contact center experiences the following volumes, and your service quota is 2500 concurrent tasks:
++ 0:00 : 2525 concurrent tasks\.
+This is 25 over the quota\.
++ 0:04 : 2535 concurrent tasks\.
+This is 35 over the quota\.
++ 0:10 : 2550 concurrent tasks\.
+This is 50 over the quota\.
+ TasksBreachingConcurrencyQuota = 110: the total number of tasks that exceeded the quota between 0:00 and 0:10\.
+Unit: Count
+Dimensions:
++ **InstanceId**: The ID of your instance
++ **MetricGroup**: **Tasks**

+**TasksExpired**
+ Tasks which have expired after being active for 7 days\.
+To monitor the total number of tasks that have expired in a given time period, take a look at the Sum statistic in CloudWatch\.
+Unit: Count
+Dimensions:
++ **InstanceId**: The ID of your instance
++ **MetricGroup**: **Tasks**
++ **ContactId**: The ID of the task contact

+**TasksExpiryWarningReached**
+Tasks that have been active for 6 days 22 hours and reached expiry warning limit\.
+To monitor the total number of tasks that have reached expiry warning limit in a given time period, take a look at the Sum statistic in CloudWatch\.
+Unit: Count
+Dimensions:
++ **InstanceId**: The ID of your instance
++ **MetricGroup**: **Tasks**
++ **ContactId**: The ID of the task contact

 **ThrottledCalls**
 The number of voice calls that were rejected because the rate of calls per second exceeded the maximum supported quota\.
 To increase the supported rate of calls, request an increase in the service quota for concurrent active calls per instance\.